melaniesagasser/Writing/Branches.md

 There are two ways you can create and work with branches: Locally through Git, or remotely through a web-hosted Git repository like GitHub.

+- [Working with Branches in GitHub]#working-with-branches-in-github
+- [Working with Branches in Git]#working-with-branches-in-git

 ## Working with Branches in GitHub

 The following describes how you work with branches in the GitHub web UI.